trstringer/trstringer.github.io/_posts/2021-01-18-github-actions-create-release-upload-artifacts.md

 For this example (and repo) I have the release "content" to be my `CHANGELOG.md` file in my repo root, which is a markdown-formatted file.
 I maintain that prior to pushing a release tag.

-`draft` and `prerelease` for creating a draft or pre-release.
+`draft` and `prerelease` are settings for creating a draft or pre-release.
 In my case, I'm directly creating a full non-draft release.

 ### Upload artifacts